Sullivan's Travels: Plot

 This time Sullivan succeeds.
 After riding in a cattle car, eating in soup kitchens and sleeping in homeless shelters with the girl (where someone steals his shoes), Sullivan finally decides he has had enough.
 His experiment is publicized by the studio as a huge success.
-The girl wants to stay with him, but Sullivan reveals to her that he is married, lovelessly, to someone else, having entered the union solely to reduce his income taxes.
-Worse, the plan backfired, with Sullivan's joint returns higher than when he was single and his wife's having an affair with his business manager.
+The girl wants to stay with him, but Sullivan reveals to her that he is married, lovelessly, to someone else, having been advised to do so solely to reduce his taxes.
+Worse, the plan backfired, with Sullivan's joint returns higher than when he was single and his wife having an affair with his business manager.

-Sullivan decides to thank the homeless for the insights he's gained by handing out five-dollar bills, but is knocked unconscious, has his money stolen, and is stuffed in a boxcar leaving the city by the assailant.
-The thief then gets run over by another train, sending $5 bills raining everywhere.
-When the mangled body is found a special ID card his valet had sewn into Sullivan's shoes is discovered in the sole of the pair the man has on, identifying him as Sullivan.
-Great woe in Hollywood follows.
+Sullivan decides to thank the homeless for the insights he has gained by handing out $5 bills.
+At a train yard, a man knocks Sullivan unconscious, steals his money and shoes, and dumps him in a departing boxcar.
+While escaping with Sullivan's money, the thief gets run over by another train.
+When the mangled body is found, the ID cards sewn into the stolen shoes identify the deceased as Sullivan.

-Meanwhile, Sullivan wakes up in another city, with no memory of who he is or how he got there.
+Sullivan wakes up in another city, with no memory of who he is or how he got there.
 A yard bull finds him and accosts him for illegally entering the rail yard.
-In his confused state, Sullivan hits the man with a rock, badly injuring him and earning a six year sentence of hard labor in a work camp.
+In his dazed state, Sullivan hits the man with a rock, earning himself a six-year sentence of hard labor in a work camp.
 He gradually regains his memory.
-In the camp, he attends a showing of Walt Disney's 1934 Playful Pluto cartoon, a rare treat for the prisoners, and is surprised to find himself laughing along with them.
+In the camp, he attends a showing of Walt Disney's 1934 Playful Pluto cartoon, a rare treat for the prisoners, and is surprised to find himself laughing along with the rest of them.

 Unable to convince anybody either that he is Sullivan or communicate with the outside world, he comes up with a solution: after learning of his unsolved "killing" on the front page of an old newspaper, he confesses to being the murderer.
-When his picture makes the front page he is recognized by friends and released.
-His "widow" has already married his business manager, meaning she'll have to give him a divorce or be charged with bigamy.
-Sullivan's boss finally tells him he can make O Brother, Where Art Thou?.
-Sullivan says that he has changed his mind: He wants to continue making comedies, having learned the value they contribute to society, especially to those who have too little else to bring them joy.
+When his picture makes the front page, he is recognized and released.
+His "widow" has married his business manager, meaning she will have to grant him a divorce or be charged with bigamy.
+Sullivan's boss finally tells him he can make O Brother, Where Art Thou?
+Sullivan confesses he has changed his mind; he now wants to continue making comedies, having seen firsthand the joy they bring to the downtrodden.